Verification

 This page explains what verification means in IRIS, how it works, what it can prove, and where the boundaries are.

-Programs in IRIS can modify themselves.
+Programs can modify themselves.
 Evolution breeds new code.
-The self-improvement daemon hot-swaps components.
+The --improve flag hot-swaps faster implementations at runtime.
 In a system where code changes autonomously, you need a way to know that changes are safe.

 The verification system serves three purposes: